christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 ---
 layout: post
-title:  "Deploying for your organization - from your PC to your cloud or private servers in one clic"
+title:  "Deploying for your organization - from your PC to your cloud or any servers in one clic"
 date:   2015-03-17 23:00:51
 categories: continous deployment
 ---